jah0147/undergrad/Angeltrax Internship/Readme.md

 When compiled and ran, these different version will have different functions than the final product.
 This may also include bugs.

-While I did write most of the code for this application, this software is the poperty of Angeltrax.